KimStebel/sprouch/README.md

 sprouch
 =======

-asynchronous library for accessing couchdb based on sprouch
+asynchronous library for couchdb based on spray